Princeton Tigers women's ice hockey: History

-2019-2020 was a historic season for the Tigers.
+2019–2020 was a historic season for the Tigers.
 The team finished with a program-best 26 wins.
 Ranked 6th and seeded second, they played in and won the ECAC championship tournament for the first time.
 Carly Bullock scored 30 goals, only the fifth player in program history to accomplish the feat.
 She was named the national Player of the Month in February 2020 for scoring 13 goals in 9 games.
-Her 30th goal came in the ECAC championship game against Cornell, when she evened the score at 2-2.
-The Tigers would go on to win in overtime, 3-2, with Mariah Koepple scoring the winning goal, from assists by Shannon Griffin and Sharon Frankel.
+Her 30th goal came in the ECAC championship game against Cornell, when she evened the score at 2–2.
+The Tigers would go on to win in overtime, 3–2, with Mariah Keopple scoring the winning goal, from assists by Shannon Griffin and Sharon Frankel.
 Forward Sarah Fillier was selected as ECAC tournament Most Outstanding Player, after earning points in every game.
-The Tigers arrived in the championship game after beating Clarkson by a score of 5-1.
+The Tigers arrived in the championship game after beating Clarkson by a score of 5–1.
 The Tigers were scheduled to play Northeastern in the quarterfinals for the NCAA tournament when the event was canceled due to the COVID-19 pandemic.

-Additionally, the impact of the pandemic would wipe out the 2020-21 season for all Ivy League teams.
-Although the ECAC Conference, the member conference for Ivy League women's ice hockey teams, held a season in 2020-21, Princeton, and all other Ivy League teams did not participate.
+Additionally, the impact of the pandemic would wipe out the 2020–21 season for all Ivy League teams.
+Although the ECAC Conference, the member conference for Ivy League women's ice hockey teams, held a season in 2020–21, Princeton, and all other Ivy League teams did not participate.

+In 2024, team captain Sarah Fillier was selected first overall by the New York Sirens in the 2024 PWHL Draft.
+As of 2025, a total of five alumnae and one former coach have played in the PWHL.